operasoftware/operachromiumdriver/docs/py/android.md

 ### Browser options:

-The list of operaOptions for Android is similar to [desktop options](./desktop.md#options) with some additional options described in [android-products.md](./android-products.md)
+The list of operaOptions for Android is similar to [desktop options](./desktop.md#options).